Competitive Landscape Slide: Templates & Examples for Your Pitch Deck

 The Feature Comparison Table#

 A matrix comparing specific capabilities across competitors, typically using checkmarks, X marks, or Harvey balls.
+List competitors as columns, features as rows, and use consistent symbols throughout.

 Best for: B2B software, technical products, or situations where specific features genuinely differentiate.

-The warning: Feature tables often devolve into checkbox exercises where (surprise) your company checks more boxes than everyone else.
+The warning: Feature tables often devolve into checkbox exercises where your company checks more boxes than everyone else.
 As Story Pitch Decks notes, "A feature is not a sustainable differentiator.
 With some money and resources, every competitor could replicate your features."

 The Power Grid#